MaastrichtU-IDS/fair-test/README.md

 pip install -e .
 ```

-You can use a virtual environment to avoid conflicts:
+You can try to use a virtual environment to avoid conflicts, if you face issues:

 ```bash
 # Create the virtual environment folder in your workspace